Ballater in Scotland

 Craigendarroch Hill or river Dee walks are the perfect excuses to pop in and grab a freshly prepared, newly baked substantial snack for the halfway point.

 One of these shops is Sheridon’s the Butchers, established in the 1960s.

 You will find them not far from the Bridge of the River Dee on the left as you look towards the Church.

-If you are staying in an area on a self-catering deal and a meat-eater, be kind to yourself and visit.
-You must try one of the Scotch Pies
+If you are staying in an area on a self-catering deal and are a meat eater, be kind to yourself and visit.
+You must try one of the Scotch Pies.

 Scotland is the Home of Golf, but it’s not a game that fires my imagination so much, probably because I am just no good at it.

 However, I am told the Ballater Golf Course and club are well respected by the golfers out there and boast a stunning visual delight when looking for that lost ball.

 Make a call or an email if you’re looking to visit them.
 Friendliness is a priority for them.